How soaring fuel costs are changing our spending habits

 "They often struggle with public transport and rely on their vehicles to be able to shop and attend appointments."

-McCombe said the impact of fuel costs affected many other areas, such as the cost of transporting food to supermarkets.
+McCombe said the impact of fuel costs affected so many other areas, such as the cost of transporting food to supermarkets."

-"People were using debt to cover the increasing food cost.
-Now they are trying to repay the debt incurred.

 Nationally, consumer spending through core retail merchants excluding hospitality in Worldline NZ's payments network reached $2.76 billion in June 2022, up just 1 per cent on June last year.